 This process would involve adding certain materials such as magnesium oxide and charcoal to molten iron ore which helped create high-carbon steel that had remarkable strength and sharpness.

 The same components with one method of processing will give a steel alloy at the output, and with another method of processing will give a cast wootz at the output.
 Simplifying a bit, we can say that wootz is primarily a manufacturing technology, not a chemical composition.
 Thus, we come to the conclusion that by putting iron and carbon together, passing this composition through a certain technology, we get cast steel.
 An important point of the wootz steel production technology is the moment of crystallization.
 It is he who creates a rigid dendritic lattice in the alloy structure, which creates the same chaotic wootz pattern on the blade.

-Many craftsmen make custom knives from cast wootz, but everyone has their own alloy production technology.
-Someone gets steel, and someone has cast wootz.
+Many craftsmen make custom knives from cast Damascus, but everyone has their own alloy production technology.
+Someone gets steel, and someone has wootz steel.